 - Use XBee modules to create a ZigBee wireless network.
 Whilst the WiFly shield worked, it did not cope well with WiFi access point restarts or changes.
 These shields are also relatively expensive, costing around 5 or 6 times more than a regular USB wifi adapter you might use with a PC.
 Longer term I’m hoping to have a number of sensors around my home so I want a cheaper and more suitable way to network them.
 I purchased a couple of XBee series 2 modules along with the excellent Ciseco XBee Arduino shield and a Sparkfun XBee Explorer USB.

 - Use my home Linux server as a gateway to Prowl.
-For iDoorbell v1, I was able to construct the correct byte arrays all on the Arduino to form the Prowl API HTTP call, but the programming just felt a bit too low level.
+For iDoorbell v1, I was able to construct the correct byte arrays in code all on the Arduino to form the Prowl API HTTP call, but the programming just felt a bit too low level.
 It would be much easier and a probably less fragile to use a readily available HTTP Client in a higher level language on my server.
 This new gateway would also have to connect to the ZigBee network and be able to determine which end device was sending it data (in case I have additional ZigBee connected sensors in the future).
 I found Andrew Rapp’s excellent XBee-Api on Google Code to implement this part of the Gateway interface.

 This is a diagram showing all the solution components and how they are connected.